cesletter/book/docs/other/README.md

 Along with the above First Presidency statement, there are many other statements and explanations made by prophets and apostles clearly “justifying” the Church’s racism.
 So, the 2013 edition Official Declaration 2 Header in the scriptures is not only misleading, it’s dishonest.
 We do have records – including from the First Presidency itself – with very clear insights on the origins of the ban on the blacks.

-___UPDATE___: The Church released a _[Race and the Priesthood](https://www.cesletter.org/race)_ essay which contradicts their [2013 Official Declaration 2 Header](https://www.cesletter.org/other/3).
+<strong class="text-red">UPDATE:</strong> The Church released a _[Race and the Priesthood](https://www.cesletter.org/race)_ essay which contradicts their [2013 Official Declaration 2 Header](https://www.cesletter.org/other/3).
 In the essay, they point to Brigham Young as the originator of the ban.
 Further, they effectively throw 10 latter-day “Prophets, Seers, and Revelators” under the bus as they “disavow” the “theories” that these ten men taught and justified – for 130 years – as doctrine and revelation for the Church’s institutional and theological racism.
 Finally, they denounce the idea that God punishes individuals with black skin or that God withholds blessings based on the color of one’s skin while completely ignoring the [contradiction](https://www.cesletter.org/other/7) of the keystone Book of Mormon teaching exactly this.

 #### ZINA DIANTHA HUNTINGTON YOUNG {."spaced-title text-center text-red"}